Rejoovinii

 From design decisions to testable reality

-The next step was to validate whether these ideas actually reduced hesitation, improved confidence, and made the therapy experience easier for someone like Linda.
+These design decisions shaped the working version of the interface.
+The next step was to validate whether these ideas actually reduced hesitation, improved confidence, and made the therapy experience easier for Linda.
+This led into multiple moderated usability sessions and iterative refinement across multiple versions.

 Device UI shift: From dedicated tablet to user’s own phone